 Putting things off, avoiding…sound familiar?
 Often times fear of failing or finishing result in procrastinating.
 Then the “should” story begins—we SHOULD be doing this or we SHOULD be taking care of this.
 Think of ways of how procrastinating and acting out sexually are related.

-An excellent article that speaks to examples and solutions of these core emotions may be of help to you.
 When I work with my clients who struggle with compulsive sexual behavior, I teach them how to dialogue with a specific feeling or thought—as if it is a real person.
 Actually talk directly to anger, to anxiety, to the procrastinator.
 It helps to differentiate the thought so that you can actually gain objectivity and learn from it, rather than unconsciously act it out.
 Remember, we act out what we don’t feel.